Farzat07/databases-for-data-scientists-specialization/relational-database-design-final-project.md

 ### Structure

 The information to be recorded is similar to that of YouTube.
-Entities include Users, Channels, Playlists, Videos, and Comments.
+Entities include Users, Channels, Playlists, and Videos.
+Other entities which describe relations between the entities with some extra details are comments, watch histories, and playlist positions.

 For users, it might be tempting to use emails or usernames as identities, but both are susceptible to change, which could cause headaches as foreign keys would need to be replaced too.
 Instead, [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)s will be used.
 The same goes for channels, playlists, and videos.
 For all of these, UUIDs make sense as they could be used in the URLs as well.

-As for comments, UUIDs are not needed, as a combination of commenter's ID and [Unix timestamp](https://www.unixtimestamp.com/) is sufficient (both are fixed, and limiting each commenter to 1 comment per second is reasonable).
+As for the other entities, it would make more sense to have the primary key be that of the original entity plus some identifying factor.
+For comments, a combination of commenter's ID and [Unix timestamp](https://www.unixtimestamp.com/) is sufficient (both are fixed, and limiting each commenter to 1 comment per second is reasonable).
+For watch histories, the UserID and VideoID can be combined to form the primary key.
+For playlist positions, a combination of PlaylistID and position# would also be sufficient.

 There are many possible relations between the entities.
 For example, each user must have one or more channels, while channels must belong to and only one user.
 The ER